 This walkway network has since received local and international attention and has been considered among the finest walkway systems in Canada.

 It took over 10 years to build the original Grand Concourse walkway network.
-Today we continue to improve our "Walker's Paradise" as our communities expand and grow.
-The Grand Concourse currently integrates eight communities in the northeast Avalon Region, serving nearly 265,000 residents and countless visitors.
-Our network reaches from Seal Cove, Town of Conception Bay South in the west to the Town of Flatrock in the east.
+Today we seek to expand and improve our “Walker’s Paradise” as our communities continue to grow.
+The Grand Concourse currently integrates nine communities in the northeast Avalon Region, serving nearly 265,000 residents and over 500,000 visitors annually.
+Our network reaches coast to coast, from Conception Bay to the North Atlantic and touches all the major waterways and parks in the region.
 In addition to walkway development, the Grand Concourse Authority has undertaken a variety of projects including the development of park master plans and the design and construction of a variety of public spaces and amenities.

 The Grand Concourse Authority Mission Statement

 The Grand Concourse Authority is dedicated to the continued development and expansion of our award-winning walkway network.
 We are also committed to the enhancement and protection of this network through regular maintenance and upgrading, environmental initiatives, open space and park development, promotion and public education.
 We are seeking to improve the quality of life of residents in our region by encouraging an active and healthy lifestyle within a natural setting.

 We want every community to experience the benefits that a high quality walkway system can bring to residents, communities, and visitors.
 Therefore, we are committed to sharing our knowledge and experience across the province through consulting services and published materials.

 The Grand Concourse gratefully acknowledges the support of the following organizations: